 Scent is often overlooked in its role in everyday life, let alone in ritual.
 Most people only acknowledging their olfactory senses when something unpleasant wafts their way.
-Though the sense of smell can affect mood, perception, and memory more so than any other sense, it tends to be the last thing we think on.
+Though the sense of smell can affect mood, perception, and memory more so than any other sense, it tends to be the last thing on our minds.
 The same is true when it comes to fragrance in art and ritual.

-The use of scent in funereal practices appears around the world and at almost every time period from Neanderthals to the present.
+The use of scent in funereal practices appears worldwide and in almost every period from Neanderthals to the present.
 It has often been assumed that fragrance serves solely as a mask for the scent of death.
 While that may be true in some cases, it is far more complex than that.
 Modern funeral homes do not throw a log of pre-made cookie dough into a toaster oven during a wake to cover the smell of death.
 They do it to create an atmosphere of comfort and intimacy through scent.